Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 \subsection{Numerical simulations}

 We simulate our 1D superconductor with the $\mathrm{U}(1)$ scalar field theory of the complex order parameter $\phi$, given previously, on a ring of circumference $C$ with periodic boundary conditions.
-There is no way to include a dynamical electromagnetic field in a 1D simulation.
 To mimic a temperature quench through its critical point at time $t=0$ we take an explicitly time-dependent potential